ooz/mocs/alts-mods/lava-sails/README.md

 Alt build to [Lego 71717](https://www.bricklink.com/v2/catalog/catalogitem.page?S=71717-1) from 2020.

 Small little ship for one Orc.
 Powered by a stream of hot lava.
+WOOOOSH!

 ## Features